DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Experiments

 \subsubsection{Ablation Study}

-To verify the effectiveness of components, we conduct an ablation study with the following DutyTTE variants: 1) w/o-M: replacing the mixture of experts guided uncertainty quantification mechanism with a LSTM.
+To verify the effectiveness of components, we conduct an ablation study with the following DutyTTE variants: 1) w/o-M: removing the mixture of experts guided uncertainty quantification mechanism.
 2) w/o-P: removing the policy loss and using only cross-entropy loss in path prediction.
-3) w/o-C: eliminating the calibration of predicted confidence intervals.
 We compare the performance of these variants with DutyTTE, and the experimental results are presented in Table~\ref{tab:ablation-study}.
-We observe the following: 1) The mixture of experts guided uncertainty quantification mechanism is crucial for accurate uncertainty quantification, as MoEUQ effectively learns the uncertainty of each segment under different contexts.
+We observe the following: 1) The MoEUQ is crucial for accurate uncertainty quantification, as MoEUQ effectively learns the uncertainty of each segment under different contexts.
 2) Integrating metrics that measure the overall similarity between predicted paths and the ground truth into the policy loss during training leads to improvements in path prediction performance.
-3) After calibration, the width of the estimated interval increases by 4.00\%, while PICP increases by 5.87\%.
-Additionally, the calibrated results achieve the desired PICP of 90\%, demonstrating the effectiveness of the calibration method in providing statistical guarantees for the estimated confidence intervals.
-Details about the analysis of hyper-parameters are in the appendix.